This post may contain affiliate links. Please see my disclosure policy for details.

-Family members then pour water over the body and in the mouth of the deceased.
+Family members then pour water over the body and into the mouth of the deceased.
 They then wait with the family member while the funeral pyre is created out of wood.

-Higher caste families are usually buried with Sandalwood as this stops the smell of the body burning.
+Higher caste families are usually buried with Sandalwood as this stops the smell of the burning body.

 Once the pyre is built the body is then stripped down to a white sheet and placed on top of the pyre with more logs.
 Ghee (purified butter) is placed on the body to help it burn faster.

-Once the ceremony is complete, the family then return for the ashes in 13 days.
-During this time, there are funeral rites that takes place every day.
+Once the ceremony is complete, the family then returns for the ashes in 13 days.
+During this time, there are funeral rites that take place every day.

 After the family collects the ashes, they release these into the River Ganges.